Disney Infinity (video game): Development

-Game Developers

 Reception

 Disney Infinity received generally positive reviews from critics (except for the 3DS version, which received negative reviews).
 It received a 75 and 74 out of 100 on review aggregator site Metacritic, for PlayStation 3 and Xbox 360 respectively.

+During the 17th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Disney Infinity for "Family Game of the Year".

 The sandbox mode, namely the Toy Box Mode, received much praise.
 Steven O'Donnell of Good Game: Spawn Point stated that "it's a bit like Minecraft in that you're dropped into an open world that you can then build some pretty spectacular structures in."
 Kevin VanOrd of GameSpot called the Toy Box "a gleefully entertaining shared space," and greatly preferred it over the story mode.

 The figurines of the playable characters received mixed to positive reactions.
 Daniel Krupa of IGN said that they're "well-made statues," and that "each one really captures the personality of that character with a charismatic stance."
 The soundtrack and dialogue of Disney Infinity also received mixed reactions.
 Andrew Reiner of Game Informer said that "characters repeat dialogue way too often," and that the soundtrack is "often surprisingly absent."
 Andy Robertson of Forbes stated that his children loved playing the figurines, both in the game and as toys.

 The overall price of the game and all of the toys received media coverage.
 Jeff Cork of Game Informer said that to purchase all items at the launch (the game, all launch toys, and power discs) it costs a minimum of AUD$460.
 Kevin VanOrd of GameSpot called Disney Infinity "a platform designed to keep you spending money."
 Nick Cowen of The Guardian warned parents to "get ready with those wallets."

 In September 2013, Disney revealed that the game had sold 294,000 copies in the United States during its first two weeks on sale.

 On October 18, 2013, Disney Interactive announced that the game had sold more than one million copies worldwide.
 With more figures not yet released, Disney hoped the number of units sold would continue to grow.
 As of January 20, 2014, three million starter packs had been sold.

 The game was nominated for the Nickelodeon Kids' Choice Awards in 2014, but lost to Just Dance 2014.

 On May 10, 2016, the future plans for Disney Infinity were cancelled, although the reasons why are not clear.
 After the announcement, Disney continued to release concept art of characters that were being planned for release but were never produced, including characters such as Marvel's Doctor Strange and Spider-Gwen.